aryank2212/aryank2212/README.md

 # Quote of the day ~
 "{ C makes it easy to shoot yourself in the foot;
-C++ makes it harder, bnut when you do, it blows your whole leg off. }"
+C++ makes it harder, but when you do, it blows your whole leg off. }"

 # Aryan Kumar